 Before starting the installation, decide on the position of both the indoor and outdoor units.
-Take into account the minimum clearance requirements for both the indoor and outdoor units, which can be found in their respective sections of this manual.
+Consider the minimum clearance requirements for both the indoor and outdoor units, which can be found in their respective sections of this manual.

 Install the indoor unit inside the room to be air conditioned, avoiding corridors and communal areas.
-Install the indoor unit at a height of at least 8 ft. off of the ground.
+Install the indoor unit at a height of at least 8 ft. off the ground.